corda/corda/docs/source/serialization.rst

 '''''''''''''

     #.
 The class must be compiled with parameter names included in the ``.class`` file.
 This is the default in Kotlin
-        but must be turned on in Java (``-parameters`` command line option to ``javac``).
+        but must be turned on in Java using the ``-parameters`` command line option to ``javac``

-        .. note:: In circumstances where classes cannot be recompiled, such as when using a third party library, then the creation of a proxy serializer can be used to avoid this problem.
-Details on creating such an object can be found on the
+        .. note:: In circumstances where classes cannot be recompiled, such as when using a third-party library, a proxy serializer can be used to avoid this problem.
+Details on creating such an object can be found on the :doc:`cordapp-custom-serializers` page.
-            :doc:`cordapp-custom-serializers` page.

     #.
-The class is annotated with ``@CordaSerializable``.
+The class must be annotated with ``@CordaSerializable``
     #.
-The declared types of constructor arguments, getters, and setters must be supported, and where generics are used the
+The declared types of constructor arguments, getters, and setters must be supported, and where generics are used, the
-        generic parameter must be a supported type, an open wildcard (``*``), or a bounded wildcard which is currently widened to an open wildcard.
+        generic parameter must be a supported type, an open wildcard (``*``), or a bounded wildcard which is currently widened to an open wildcard
     #.
-Any superclass must adhere to the same rules, but can be abstract.
+Any superclass must adhere to the same rules, but can be abstract
     #.
-Object graph cycles are not supported, so an object cannot refer to itself, directly or indirectly.
+Object graph cycles are not supported, so an object cannot refer to itself, directly or indirectly

 Constructor Instantiation
 '''''''''''''''''''''''''

-The primary way the AMQP serialization framework for Corda instantiates objects is via a defined constructor.
-This is used to first determine which properties of an object are to be serialised then, on deserialization, it is used to instantiate the object with the serialized values.
+The primary way Corda's AMQP serialization framework instantiates objects is via a specified constructor.
+This is used to first determine which properties of an object are to be serialised, then, on deserialization, it is used to instantiate the object with the serialized values.

-This is the recommended design idiom for serializable objects in Corda as it allows for immutable state objects to be created
+It is recommended that serializable objects in Corda adhere to the following rules, as they allow immutable state objects to be deserialised:

     #.
-A Java Bean getter for each of the properties in the constructor, with the names matching up.
+A Java Bean getter for each of the properties in the constructor, with a name of the form ``getX``.
 For example, for a constructor
         parameter ``foo``, there must be a getter called ``getFoo()``.
-If the type of ``foo`` is boolean, the getter may optionally be called ``isFoo()``.
-This is why the class must be compiled with parameter names turned on.
+If ``foo`` is a boolean, the getter may optionally be called ``isFoo()`` (this is why the class must be compiled with parameter names turned on)
     #.
 A constructor which takes all of the properties that you wish to record in the serialized form.
 This is required in
-        order for the serialization framework to reconstruct an instance of your class.
+        order for the serialization framework to reconstruct an instance of your class
     #.
 If more than one constructor is provided, the serialization framework needs to know which one to use.
 The ``@ConstructorForDeserialization``
         annotation can be used to indicate which one.
 For a Kotlin class, without the ``@ConstructorForDeserialization`` annotation, the
-        *primary constructor* will be selected.
+        *primary constructor* will be selected

 In Kotlin, this maps cleanly to a data class where there getters are synthesized automatically.
-For example,
+For example, suppose we have the following data class:

 .. container:: codeset